jakewtaylor/react-google-font-loader/README.md

 ```

 #### `subsets`
-`subsets` should be an array of subsets you want to load. **This prop is optional** - if you do not specify a `subsets` prop then the 'subset' query param will be omitted from the URL and only latin will be loaded.
+`subsets` should be an array of subsets you want to load. **This prop is optional and shouldn't be used with `text`** - if you do not specify a `subsets` prop then the 'subset' query param will be omitted from the URL and only latin will be loaded.

+#### `text`
+`text` should be a string containing the characters you wan't the loaded font files to contain. **This prop is optional and shouldn't be used with `subsets`** - if you do not specify a `text` prop then the 'text' query param will be omitted from the URL.

 ```JavaScript
 ['cyrillic-ext', 'greek']